prguggilapu/MNIST_using_LeNet/README.md

-craeting a model on MNIST dataset using LeNet Architecture
+Creating a model on MNIST dataset using LeNet Architecture

 The first layer is the input layer with feature map size 32X32X1.